Introduction: Why philosophy cannot die while we’re living

 - See Plato’s Theataetus

 - Callipolis is the name Socrates uses for his utopia in Plato’s Republic.
-Here I am not exhorting philosophers build Plato’s ideal city—anyone reading Popper’s The Open Society and Its Enemies should have very serious reservations to do so—but to envision and attempt to build their own.
+Here I am not exhorting philosophers build Plato’s ideal city—anyone reading Popper’s The Open Society and Its Enemies should have very serious reservations to do so—but to envision and attempt to build their own ideal city-state, perhaps as an act of political entrepreneurship as explained in a recent speech of mine at the 2018 BIL Conference in Los Angeles.

 - A number of key ideas from Kant’s essay An answer to the question: “What is Enlightenment?” supplemented by Foucault’s considerations can serve as a starting point.